 But at the time these pieces were written, a less general definition was in the air.
 Neoclassicism was a movement, led by Stravinsky, which not only partook of the matters of earlier musics, but which inevitably had earmarks of Stravinsky’s own version of any such movement.

-Harold Shapero’s precocious Sonata for Piano Four Hands of 1941 suggests this more limited view.
+Harold Shapero’s precocious Sonata for Piano Four Hands of 1941 suggests this more limited view, of using not only the materials of earlier compositions, but of tailoring this use - to Stravinsky's sound.
 It was only with the later pieces that Shapero was able to break away from Stravinsky’s clever but dryly ironic model and offer one more deeply informed by the past.
-In the case of the Sonata in F Minor of 1948 and the Variations in C Minor of 1947, Shapero began to bypass Stravinsky’s and create a Neoclassicism more distinctly his own, based upon heavy reference to Beethoven.
+In the case of the Sonata in F Minor of 1948 and the Variations in C Minor of 1947, Shapero began to bypass Stravinsky’s and create a Neoclassicism more distinctly his own, but therefore more like the usual kind of neo-Classicism, though based upon heavy reliance on Beethoven.

 But not to Beethoven as we know him today, as a Classical era composer, rather to Beethoven as he was viewed at mid-century, as a Romantic.
 Nevertheless, it would be a mistake to call the latter works “Neo-Romantic.”
 They fit squarely into that first, more general definition of Neoclassicism.
 Shapero’s later Neoclassicism was just not limited to the brittle sarcastic stuff Stravinsky was usually writing about this time.